jrlagrone/rbcpack/docs/source/YeeCRBC/theory_overview.rst

 Overview of the Double Absorbing Boundary
 =========================================

-Following from :cite:`DAB`, we illustrate the double absorbing boundary layer (DAB) using the Klein-Gordon equation in the semi-infinite wave guide:
+We illustrate the double absorbing boundary layer (DAB) using the Klein-Gordon equation in the semi-infinite wave guide:

 .. math::